Bindy Johal: The Punjabi Mafia and Johal's criminal activity

-The Punjabi Mafia is a loosely affilicated criminal organization originating in British Columbia with gang members.
+The Punjabi Mafia is a loosely affiliated criminal organization originating in British Columbia with gang members.
 The gang, initially being liberal in its membership, became more ethnocentric over time, some subgroups excepted.
 These groups are still active and notorious in Vancouver and have been since the early 1990s.
 They have been linked to the Independent Soldiers (IS), Red Scorpions, Lotus Triads, Hells Angels, and the United Nations (UN) gang in Canada, although several members of the Independent Soldiers can also be grouped as part of the mafia as well.
 Bindy Johal was accepted into the Punjabi Mafia in the early 1990s most likely through Ranjit Cheema or Ron Dosanjh.
 Ranjit Cheema and Ron Dosanjh were among the few who had full control of the criminal organization.

 According to Johal's former lieutenant Bal Buttar, Punjabi Mafia hitmen claimed contracts in B.C.
 They are responsible for dozens of murders in Canada in the 90s alone and the majority of those murders still remain unsolved.
 Buttar admitted to performing several executions alongside Bindy, as well as the unsuccessful attempt to kill Johal's associate and former brother-in-law, Preet Sarbjit "Peter" Gill.
 However, Buttar was shocked when Bindy said he wanted his own cousin killed.
 "I thought this guy was kidding, but he was actually being serious, he wanted to take him out."
 Buttar was suspected of being behind the hit on Robbie Kandola outside his Coal Harbour penthouse.
 He believed Kandola was the one responsible for his younger brother's death.
 He is also suspected to be the one behind Bindy's death.
 It is still up for debate whether he was killed because Bal feared Bindy would kill him or because Ranj and other major players turned on him.
 He was charged with aggravated assault for beating two men in a bar with a broken beer bottle in 1997.
 When imprisoned, Johal was labelled a "menace to society."